 % fixed carbon (FC) (calculated by difference).

-Each of the parameters is reported as a mean of duplicate determinations to the nearest 0.1% (weight %).
-A variety of ISO, ASTM, and country specific standards apply, which must be specified by the analytical laboratory when reporting the results; SANS 17246:2011/ISO 17246:2010 is appropriate for use in South Africa, amongst other standards listed for the individual analyses.
-Proximate determination by thermogravimetric (TGA) may also be undertaken (ASTM D7582 – 12).
+Each of the parameters is reported as a mean of duplicate determinations to the nearest 0.1% (by weight).
+A variety of ISO, ASTM, and country-specific standards apply, which must be specified by the analytical laboratory when reporting the results; SANS 17246:2011/ISO 17246:2010 is appropriate for use in South Africa, amongst other standards listed for the individual analyses.
+Proximate determination by thermogravimetry (TGA) may also be undertaken (ASTM D7582 – 12).

 4.2.2.1 Moisture in coal